NicoBeckerBetterLife/TestStore/README.md

 You can add a Customer user  /api/Authenticate/register

 Deleting a Product is done by editing and setting the IsDeleted flag to true (This is due to the relational dependancy in the Cart table)

+The app is using a SQL LocalDB and can be accessed using SSMS.
+(Server "(LocalDb)\MSSQLLocalDB")